orsonteodoro/nano-ycmd/README.md

 python, javascript, typescript, rust, go, C, C++, Objective C, Objective C++

 ####Why is my intellisense not working with my C#?
 You didn't set up ycmd correctly.
-It needs to see a sln file or project.json file.
+It needs to see a sln file or maybe project.json file if json is supported in ycmd.

+####Why does the autocompleter not work with C, C++, Objective C, Objective C++ with a single hello world file?

+You may forgot to have a Makefile, makefile GNUmakefile for make, *.pro for qmake, configure for autotools, CMakeLists.txt for cmake or forgot to set the YCMG_PROJECT_PATH to point to your top level project folder.  nano-ycmd will pass it to bear and YCM-Generator to properly create a .ycm_extra_conf.py and compile_commands.json.
+The compile_commands.json is for clang compliation database system (http://clang.llvm.org/docs/JSONCompilationDatabase.html).  .ycm_extra_conf.py contains headers and constants that are per project.

 ####Why is the master branch old?
 I don't have an update bot yet.